-Now that you have decided that you will get a Mac, it’s time to figure out which Mac is the right one for you.
-There really isn’t a wrong choice here, and it’s more a matter of getting the best use out of your money and not over or under-spending your hard-earned cash.
+Now that you have decided to get a Mac, it’s time to figure out which Mac is the right one for you.
+There isn’t a wrong choice here, and it’s more a matter of getting the best use out of your money and not over or under-spending your hard-earned cash.

 Here are some questions to ask yourself to help narrow it down